 [Cited from Davis Autism International]

-Ron Davis defines three childhood development stages that ‘neurotypical’ people naturally go through:
+Ron Davis defines three childhood development stages that ‘neurotypical’ people naturally go through as follows:

 - Identity Development